department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

   - heading: You may have had contact with Agent Orange if you served in any of these ways
     links:
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft/
-      title: On C-123 Airplanes
+      title: On C-123 airplanes
       description: Between January 9, 1962, and May 7, 1975
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases/
-      title: On Thailand Military Bases
+      title: On Thailand military bases
       description: Between January 9, 1962, and May 7, 1975
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea/
       title: In Vietnam or Korea